-One of the greatest things about the U.S. landscape is its diversity.
-Mountains, deserts, rainforests, prairies — you name it, America has it.
-For wine lovers, that means there's a destination to suit nearly every interest.
-From the classic vineyards of northern California to the up-and-coming wineries of Long Island, we had a hard time narrowing down our favorite “wine countries,” not to mention our favorite places to stay within each region.
+From the up-and-coming wineries of Long Island to the classic Sonoma Valley vineyards of northern California, we had a hard time narrowing down our favorite wine countries, not to mention our favorite places to stay within each region.
 Boutique resorts and traditional B&Bs both figure into this carefully compiled list, as do exceptional culinary indulgences, making this collection of wine country inns an epicure's dream come true.

-Located in the beautiful Russian River Valley region of Sonoma County's famed wine country, the Farmhouse Inn offers an intimate escape, with just ten quaint accommodations, ranging from luxurious individual cottages to guest rooms in an original 1873 farmhouse.
+Located in the beautiful Russian River Valley region of Sonoma County's famed wine country, the Farmhouse Inn offers an intimate escape, with original "heritage" rooms and more contemporary luxury rooms with jetted tubs, steam showers and private outdoor seating areas with indoor/outdoor gas fireplaces.
+Guests are greeted on check-in with a tasting from the Winery of the Month, and winery partners pour at a hosted reception on Thursday nights.
+In addition, the house sommelier team holds a wine tasting class for guests on Mondays.
 The elegant garden and pool area is flanked by a small spa, where treatments incorporate artisanal products.
 The highly regarded, eponymous restaurant is known as one of the finest in the region and features local ingredients, from salmon caught on the coast to pea shoots grown in the garden.
-In addition, complimentary breakfast showcases eggs from the farm’s own chickens and honey from its bees.
+In addition, complimentary breakfast showcases eggs from the farm's own chickens and honey from its bees.
 Stays on Thursday nights include a wine tasting with local winemakers, and a winery partner program with fifteen area vintners entitles guests to VIP benefits.
-More information on

 On the North Fork of Long Island, nearly 40 wineries have transformed the region into one of the most appealing wine countries in America.
 Where else can you pair tastings with activities such as fishing, sailing, antiquing, kayaking, biking and even lighthouse tours?
 One of the area's finest boutique wineries, Shinn Estate Vineyards features a four-bedroom, circa-1880s homestead for a quiet stay just steps from the vines.
 Vineyard walks, winery tours and barrel tastings are all on offer, and sustainably grown wines include a wide variety, from a crisp rosé to a fruity Sauvignon Blanc-Sémillon blend, all produced in small batches right on the estate.
 Other high notes: stylish bedrooms, private bathrooms and a daily full breakfast, with treats such as fresh-baked bread and maple bacon cured by the owners.
 Visit in the winter, and you can sip your Cabernet Sauvignon around a cozy, roaring fire.